tnelson/Forge/README.md

 $ raco pkg install
 ```

+## Contributing
+To contribute, fork the repository (or open a new branch if a core contributor) and make your changes.
+When making a pull request back into master, please prepend the pull request title with one of `[patch]`, `[minor]`, or `[major]` so that the corresponding version number is updated.
+If no version update is specified, the minor version will be updated automatically.

 ## Backwards Compatibility

 - You can wrap the entirety of a forge file with the old syntax in `/*$ ...decls... */` to get the exact same behavior.
 I call this escaping to s-expressions.